alamin-87/L2B6-assignment-3/README.md

 | 4          | Alice         | Toyota Corolla | 2023-12-10  | 2023-12-12  | pending   |

 Solution / Explanation:
 - Returns one row per booking, joining the `bookings` table to `users` and `vehicles` to provide readable customer and vehicle names alongside booking dates and status.
-- Use this query to display a booking ledger or admin view.
 If a booking references a missing user or vehicle, those bookings will be omitted because of the `INNER JOIN`s.

 2) Find vehicles with no bookings